Canclude

 15%

-How closed the can's drinking aperture (the oval slot in the lid that the pull-tab opens) is after the crush.
+How closed the can's drinking aperture (the oval slot cut into the lid near the rim) is after the crush.
 Pull-tab position is NOT seal — the tab is the lever that opens the aperture, but the aperture itself is what's being scored.
-A flush pull-tab over a still-open aperture is not a closed seal.
+The pull-tab's finger hole and rivet are not the drinking aperture.
+A 0 requires a clear view of a fully open, unaffected lid aperture; when glare, shadow, angle, or the tab obscures the aperture, score the visible evidence and lower confidence instead of inferring 0.

 • 10Aperture fully crushed shut; no opening visible at all.